ajayparihar/Compy/README.md

 ## Styling Details

-- **Dark Theme**: A dark color scheme for a comfortable and modern user interface.
 - **Highlighting**: Search matches are highlighted for easy visibility.
 - **Toast Notification**: Simple feedback for user actions like copying to the clipboard.